 Don't get caught by the 5 Year Rule

 Many employees find themselves in a bind.
 They're told that in order to get promoted, they need to show that they can do their boss' job.
 Which means that they not only have to do their own job, but they have to find the time to take work off of their boss' plate as well.
 How do you do that?

 Today's Agency Management Systems (at least the best in class ones) have features that enable you to automate time-intensive, highly repetitive actions that can free up a significant amount of time in your day and allow you to work a lot smarter (like taking on responsibilities that your boss has today).
 You doing so then frees them up to take things off their boss' plate and so on until the CEO winds up with lots of time to actually run the agency and you wind up with the promotion you'd like.

 If your agency isn't using a system that enables you to automate repetitive tasks, then it's time to recommend a change.
-Schedule a free online demo of Advantage's AQUA agency management system to see how far automation has come and how powerful it can be when applied to agency tasks.
-AQUA is designed specifically for agencies, so you won't struggle to understand how the system works, what things are called, etc. It may be the most intuitive software you've used to date.
-Automate your way to a promotion with AQUA and fear the 5 Year Rule no longer.
+Schedule a free online demo of Advantage's agency management system to see how far automation has come and how powerful it can be when applied to agency tasks.
+Advantage is designed specifically for agencies, so you won't struggle to understand how the system works, what things are called, etc. It may be the most intuitive software you've used to date.
+Automate your way to a promotion with Advantage and fear the 5 Year Rule no longer.